matusi/STM32L4-MEMS-sensors/README.md

 forces measured is low.
 To use the accelerometer effectively you must know how high forces your object is exposed to.

-2.1.6 MEMS pressure sensor
-A pressure sensor is a device equipped with a pressure-sensitive element that measures the pressure of a gas or a liquid against a diaphragm made of e.g stainless steel or silicon and converts that measurement into an electrical signal as an output.
-Different sensors are used for different measurement targets, such as liquids, gases, flammable substances, and corrosive substances.
-Some sensors measure the absolute pressure and those that measure the pressure relative to atmospheric pressure or a specified pressure.
-For sensors that use atmospheric pressure as a reference, some sensors measure negative pressures and positive pressures.

 - #### BMG250 Gyroscope